-A Boolean that specifies whether to return the shortest match.
-To configure Eduction to return the shortest match, set NonGreedyMatch to True.
-If two matches from two different entities start at the same word, and NonGreedyMatch is set to True, Eduction returns only the shortest match.
+Set NonGreedyMatch to True to configure Eduction to return the shortest match that it finds.
+In this case, when Eduction finds two matches that start at the same word, from two different entities, Eduction returns only the shortest match.

-Setting this parameter to True implicitly disables the AllowOverlaps and AllowMultipleResults parameters.
+Setting NonGreedyMatch to True implicitly turns off AllowOverlaps, on page 309 and AllowMultipleResults, on page 307.
 If you have set these parameters, NonGreedyMatch takes precedence.

-For more information on how to configure the Eduction matching behavior using NonGreedyMatch, see Select Matches, on page 53.
+For more information on how to configure the Eduction matching behavior using NonGreedyMatch, see Select Matches, on page 58.

 Туре: Boolean

 Default: False

 Required: No

 Configuration Section: Eduction

-Example: NonGreedyMatch=True

-See Also: AllowMultipleResults, on page 295 AllowOverlaps, on page 297
+Example: NonGreedyMatch=True See Also: AllowMultipleResults, on page 307 AllowOverlaps, on page 309